SylviaOne/Repo-hub/README.md

-## What do you call a bee that lives in America?
-A USB.
+## The best time on a clock is 6:30--hands down.